apache/flink/docs/dev/stream/operators/joining.md

 Some notes on semantics:
 - The creation of pairwise combinations of elements of the two streams behaves like an inner-join, meaning elements from one stream will not be emitted if they don't have a corresponding element from the other stream to be joined with.
 - Those elements that do get joined will have as their timestamp the largest timestamp that still lies in the respective window.
-For example a window with `[5, 10)` as its boundaries would result in the joined elements having nine as their timestamp.
+For example a window with `[5, 10)` as its boundaries would result in the joined elements having 9 as their timestamp.

 In the following section we are going to give an overview over how different kinds of window joins behave using some exemplary scenarios.